raystack/siren/README.md

 ```

 To run tests locally

 ```
 $ go test
 ```

 To run server locally

 ```
 $ go run main.go serve
 ```

+#### Config

+The config file used by application is `config.yaml` which should be present at the root of this directory.

+For any variable the order of precedence is:

+1. Env variable
+2. Config file
+3. Default in Struct defined in the application code